 The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

-Almost from the moment that the Confederate states alienated themselves from the United States (after Lincoln was elected and before he was sworn in), it became clear that the American Civil War was imminent.
+Almost from the moment that some Confederate states alienated themselves from the United States (after Lincoln was elected and before he was sworn in), it became clear that the American Civil War was imminent.

 Also clear was the main directive for the Union Army—capture Richmond, the Confederate capital.